 I hope this helped.
 It may seem like a hard process at first, but it is really very simple.
 Just be mindful on the bottling, but there are so many great videos out there to help clarify or boost your confidence!

 Let me know in the comments below if this was helpful or how your experience was!
 It’s all about learning and practice makes perfect!

 - 1 gallon Apple cider room temperature, pasturized and preservative free

 - 1 packet yeast

 - 3 tbsp pure honey for bottling

 Pour half your apple cider into the jug

 Cap off the jug with your air lock and wait 2 weeks

-final step is to siphon cider honey mix into bottles and then wait two more weeks
+final step is to siphon cider syrup mix from sanitized container into bottles and then wait two more weeks.